-This surgery is done laparoscopically through just 4 or 5 tiny incisions.
+This is a minimally invasive surgery that is performed laparoscopically through just 4 or 5 tiny incisions.
 This avoids much of the pain traditionally encountered with “open” surgeries performed through large surgical incisions.

 Various types of weight loss surgery are available.
 The best type of bariatric surgery for you will depend on your individual medical history and desired weight loss goals.
 The three most common types of weight loss surgery selected by our patients are the laparoscopic sleeve gastrectomy, the laparoscopic gastric bypass, and the loop duodenal switch.
 Dr. Long is a national innovator in safe weight loss surgery, and will work with you to discover the best weight loss surgery to fit your specific needs.

 If you also have a hiatal hernia, this may need to be repaired at the time of surgery.
 Dr. Long is also an expert at definitive hiatal hernia repair.